-For the EU, the increase of the gap between its fair share and the cost-effective share in global GHG emissions reduction is almost twice as high for compatibility with the 1.5°C temperature goal as for compatibility with the pre-Paris 2°C temperature goal.
-For Germany, the increase of the gap is a bit lower in 2030 than the EU's gap.
+For the EU, the increase of the gap between its fair share and the cost-effective share in global GHG emissions reduction is particularly high in 2030, where it is three times as high for compatibility with the 1.5°C temperature goal as for compatibility with the pre-Paris 2°C temperature goal.
+For Germany, the increase of the gap is lower with a central reason being its large share in the EU's gap in 2030.